ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * If you've specified your own link step, you are going to want to add `${4}` to your argument list in the position where library files should be added to the command line.
-  For gcc, this is often the very end.
+  For `gcc`, this is often at the very end.
 Other tools may vary.
 See the `:tools` section for more.

 ## `:flags` Configure preprocessing, compilation & linking command line flags